-In her talk, Märtha will explore the promise of digital manufacturing: that one day, the material, shape and size that currently make up our material world no longer is defined by a few.
+In her talk at Founders of Tomorrow 2019, Märtha will explore the promise of digital manufacturing: that one day, the material, shape and size that currently make up our material world no longer is defined by a few.
 But by all of us.

 Just discuss design with your AI software.
 Just press print on your 3D printer.
 Just drag and drop your robotic arm.

 Märtha Rehnberg is Co-Founder of DareDisrupt, expert on the future of production and global value chains, and member of the 'High Level Industry 2030 Roundtable' at the European Commission where she advocates sustainable and disruptive production.

 Anders Hvid is author, entrepreneur and thoughtleader on future of tech, business and society.
 He is co-founder of Founders of Tomorrow (previously Danske iDeer) and of DareDisrupt where he is CEO.
 He has been appointed member of Research, Innovation and Science High Level Expert Group for the European Commission to support commissioner Carlos Moedas (research, science and innovation).
 In Denmark he is represented in the Siri-commission headed by Ida Auken and as advisor to the Minister of Education on future skills.

 In his talk, Anders will discuss why responsible disruption of some existing structures are needed for solving global challenges.